Raw vector

 CVE-2023-41151 is a high-severity Improper Handling of Exceptional Conditions (CWE-755) vulnerability in Softing Opc.
 Its CVSS base score is 7.5 (High).

-Operationally, ranked in the top 36.1% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique OS Exhaustion Flood (T1499.001); ranked at the 50th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References